mbcollins2/portfolio/src/portfolio/templates/pages/projects/fantasy_football_power_rankings.md

     and overall themes
 2. `Prompt Engineering` - _Constructing a good input is key_
     - Prompt engineering was just as import as RAG for this project.
-Providing useful context and an example output went a long way in helpful to standardize the output
+Providing useful context and an example output went a long way in helping to standardize the output
     - These contraints help narrow the focus of where GenAI can add its value to the system
 3. `Human in the loop` - _If possible, some human post-processesing will yield the best results_
     - Ultimately, even with a solid prompt and input data, there is still a level of variance